sclarkstone/Milestone4/README.md

 * add a footer

 ### Third mentor meeting
+* set a fixed height on the products cards so they all appear the same giving a uniform and symetrical look.
+* made review subject is review details bolder

 ### Bugs
 * chrome error - jquery must be before bootstrap. the CDN link had stopped working.